-SMU generates an annual economic impact that is larger than $7 billion to the region.
+- SMU generates an annual economic impact of more than $7 billion in the North Texas region.

-- More than 58,940 SMU alumni live in the Dallas-Fort Worth area.
-They include leaders in all fields.
+- More than 65,000 SMU alumni live in the Dallas-Fort Worth area.

 - SMU attracts hundreds of thousands of visitors annually for cultural and athletic events and other programs.